 We independently research, test, review, and recommend the best products—learn more about our process.
 If you buy something through our links, we may earn a commission.

 From Ghana to Jersey, Black home brands are crafting complex, aesthetically pleasing products that are sure to serve as stunning additions to your bedroom, kitchen, office, or any at-home space of your choosing.

 For some of these brands, their designs are a way to elevate Black people, Black women, and Black icons.
 And for others, their products are deeply diasporic, whether that be curtains inspired by a traditional Ethiopian textile or a lamp shade that is visually reminiscent of African jewelry.

-With a range of swoon-worthy colors, it'd be hard not to "paint a home you love" with a gallon of Clare paint.
-Founded by interior designer Nicole Gibbons, Clare boasts an array of paint colors that are expertly-curated: from the ultra-clean Fresh Kicks (a vibrant white) to the tropics-teasing Vacay (a vivid blue-green).
+With a range of gorgeous colors, it'd be hard not to "paint a home you love" with a gallon of Clare paint.
+Founded by interior designer Nicole Gibbons, Clare boasts an array of paint colors that are expertly-curated, from the ultra-clean Fresh Kicks (a vibrant white) to the tropics-teasing Vacay (a vivid blue-green).
 With an emphasis on keeping paint shopping simple, Clare features personal technology (Clare Color Genius), and easy, at-home delivery.

 Estelle Colored Glass

 There's something about taking a sip of your favorite drink from a beautifully-hued glass that makes for an unforgettable experience.
 Inspired by and named after founder Stephanie Summerson Hall's grandmother, Estelle Colored Glass is a luxury brand that sells hand-blown colored glass cake stands and stemware.
 These carefully-created pieces are available in an inviting mix of jewel tones and soft pastels.